DareFail/AI-Video-Boilerplate-Simple/README.md

 # AI-video-boilerplate-simple

-  This is a completely free Live AI Video boilerplate for you to play with.
+  This is a completely free Live AI Video boilerplate (Simple) for you to play with.

 Hosted on Heroku for a live demo here: [https://simpleAI.darefail.com/](https://simpleAI.darefail.com/)